usethisname1419/COREXITAL-MULTITOOL/README.md

 # HACKERTOOL1
 By: Derek Johnston

-Run the script and it will automatically install requirements and dependencies.
-Port Scanner with service detection featuring automatic SSH Brute and Automatic anonymous FTP login.
+Run the script as root and it will automatically install requirements and dependencies.
-Runs up to 3 threads at once.
+  Get IP Geoloaction
+  Get DNS Records
+  Port Scanner with Automatic anon FTP login and automatic SSH brute

-Automatic SSH brute waits 30s between passwords to reduce connection errors SSH Brute uses proxychains.
-Make sure you have proxychains configured properly
+  SSH brute uses proxychains so make sure you have it configured correctly.